 You’re at the starting gate, ready to self-publish your book.
 But how do you know if you have a winner?
-While some genres seem to enjoy unbridled success when self-published, others fall behind in the race for sales.
+We at Self-Publishing Relief know that while some genres seem to enjoy unbridled success when self-published, others fall behind in the race for sales.
 Take a look at the top-selling genres in self-publishing to find out where your book fits in:

 Win: Romance, Sci-Fi, Fantasy